JJC1138/tiny-events/README.md

 ## Installation

 You can add TinyEvents to your project using the [Swift Package Manager](https://swift.org/package-manager/) (or [Xcode's integration with the Swift Package Manager](https://developer.apple.com/videos/play/wwdc2019/408/)) by adding this repository to your dependencies, or you can just drop the [`TinyEvents.swift`](https://raw.githubusercontent.com/JJC1138/tiny-events/master/Sources/TinyEvents/TinyEvents.swift) file into your project.

-## Stability and Support

-I'm using TinyEvents in production in my app [Day Planner](https://dayplanner.app/) and I intend to keep it updated for any breaking changes in new Swift versions, but I don't have any plans for adding new features.
-If you'd like a slightly heavier event system with more GitHub stars I'd suggest having a look at [emitter-kit](https://github.com/aleclarson/emitter-kit) or [Observable-Swift](https://github.com/slazyk/Observable-Swift).

-Please use GitHub issues for questions, bug reports, suggestions, and patches.

 ## Frequently Asked Questions